John Rutledge: Constitutional Convention

 Rutledge argued that if either house of the legislature was to have the sole authority to introduce appropriation bills, it should be the Senate.
 He noted that the Senate, by nature of its lengthier terms of office, would tend to be more leisurely in its actions.
-Because of this, Rutledge felt that the Senate would be better able to think clearly about what the consequences of a bill would be.
+That made Rutledge feel that the Senate could better think clearly about what the consequences of a bill would be.
 Also, since the bills could not become law without the consent of the House of Representatives, he concluded that there would be no danger of the Senate ruling the country.

 When the proposal was made that only landowners should have the right to vote, Rutledge opposed it perhaps more strongly than any other motion in the entire convention.
-He stated that making such a rule would divide the people into "haves" and "have nots", would create an undying resentment against landowners, and could do nothing but cause discord.
+He stated that making such a rule would divide the people into "haves" and "have nots," would create an undying resentment against landowners and could do nothing but cause discord.
 He was supported by Benjamin Franklin, and the rule was not adopted.

-In the debate on slavery in the new country, Rutledge took the side of the slave-owners; he was a Southerner and he owned several slaves.
+In the debate on slavery in the new country, Rutledge took the side of the slaveholders since he was a Southerner and a slaveholder.
 Rutledge said that if the Constitution forbade slavery, the Southern states would never agree to the Constitution.

-He received six electoral votes in the first U.S. presidential election.
+He received six electoral votes during the first U.S. presidential election.

 Supreme Court tenure

 Associate Justice

 On September 24, 1789, George Washington nominated Rutledge for one of the five associate justice positions on the newly established Supreme Court.
 His appointment (along with those of: John Blair Jr., William Cushing, Robert H. Harrison, and James Wilson; plus that of John Jay for Chief Justice) was confirmed by the Senate two days later.
 His service on the Court officially began February 15, 1790, when he took the judicial oath, and continued until March 5, 1791.
-Rutledge resigned from the Supreme Court, without having ever heard a case, in order to become chief justice of the South Carolina Court of Common Pleas and Sessions.
+Rutledge resigned from the Supreme Court, without having ever heard a case, in order to become chief justice of the South Carolina Court of Common Pleas and General Sessions.